vallabhgudsoorkar/Packer-Unpacker/README.md

 • After unpacking display unpacking report.
 Main purpose of this project is to merge large amount of files into one file by avoiding memory wastage.
-We also provide data security by using the concept of Encryption.
-For next level data security we add MD5 Checksum check and Primary header check.